-For more information on operations and risks related to global supply chain macroeconomic disruptions, please see the section of this Quarterly Report on Form 10-Q titled "Risk Factors - Risks Related to Our Business and Industry".
+Recent negative macroeconomic factors, such as inflation, high interest rates, and limited credit availability have and could further cause economic uncertainty and volatility, which could harm our business.
+For more information on operations and risks related to macroeconomic disruptions, please see the section of this Quarterly Report on Form 10-Q titled "Risk Factors - Risks Related to Our Business and Industry".